 I met up with Katherine, creator of the library and an Oxford mum, to find out more for this blog and to help sort through some of the donations (though having my hungry newborn in tow meant I ended up doing shamefully little of the latter!).
 Here’s how it works:

-Donations are very gratefully received – they are what will make the library possible, and the more there are, the better it will be!
+Donations and volunteering Donations are very gratefully received – they are what will make the library possible, and the more there are, the better it will be!
 But because it’s run by volunteers and not-for-profit, it’s asked that the clothes are clean (ideally ironed) and delivered to Katherine’s house.
 They should also be proper maternity clothes only, rather than large/baggy clothes.

 Anyone wanting to volunteer at the library should also get in touch – there’s lots to do!